dotnet/docs-maui/docs/get-started/installation.md

 ## Visual Studio

-To create .NET MAUI apps, you'll need [Visual Studio 2022 Preview 5](https://visualstudio.microsoft.com/vs/preview/vs2022/).
+To create .NET MAUI apps, you'll need Visual Studio 17.1 Preview 1.
 Either install Visual Studio, or modify your installation, and install the following **workloads**:

 - Mobile development with .NET